rogerjbos/hxro_parimutuel_react/README.md

 Now you and any of your users can set their position amounts and place positions for whichever side they want for the time interval that they selected in the BTC-USD Devnet Parimutuel Market

-**Up Next:** V2 of this Parimutuel UI Project Walkthrough with more functionalities from the Parimutuel TS SDK
+**Up Next:** V2 of this Parimutuel UI Project Walkthrough with more functionalities from the Parimutuel TS SDK# hxro_parimutuel_react